100 Notable alumni of

 -

-Nathan Lloyd Stewart-Jarrett is a British actor.
-He starred as Curtis Donovan in the E4 series Misfits (2009–2012) and Ian in the Channel 4 series Utopia (2013–2014).
+Nathan Lloyd Stewart-Jarrett is an English actor.
+He starred as Curtis Donovan in the E4 series Misfits and Ian in the Channel 4 series Utopia (2013–2014).
 He is also known for his theatre work, earning a WhatsOnStage Award nomination for his performance in Angels in America.
-His films include The Comedian (2012), War Book (2014), Mope (2019), Candyman (2021), and Femme (2023), the latter of which won him a British Independent Film Award.
+His films include The Comedian (2012), War Book (2014), Mope (2019), Candyman (2021), and Femme (2023), for which he won a British Independent Film Award.

 -